Don’t Struggle Alone – We Can Help

 About 40% of the cases we handle are for couples with some debts in both their names.

 An IVA is a legal process to help those with unaffordable unsecured debts.
 It is designed to help people who have little prospect of repaying their debts in full – but who want to avoid bankruptcy and repay as best as they can.

 How an IVA works

-If the proposal is approved no more interest or changes can be added to your debts.
+If the proposal is approved no more interest or charges can be added to your debts.
 Provided you maintain payments, your unpaid debt will be written off at the end of the IVA, which normally lasts 60 months.

 More Information about IVAs